open-telemetry/opentelemetry-collector-contrib/exporter/googlecloudexporter/README.md

 - `metric.prefix` (optional): MetricPrefix overrides the prefix / namespace of the Google Cloud metric type identifier.
 If not set, defaults to "custom.googleapis.com/opencensus/"
 - `metric.skip_create_descriptor` (optional): Whether to skip creating the metric descriptor.

+Additional configuration for the logs exporter:

+- `log.name_fields` (optional): NameFields is used to specify which nested attribute should be used for the log name.
+This uses simple JSON dot notation."

 Example: